memtest86plus/memtest86plus/README.md

 keyboard probe hangs or fails to detect your keyboard, try the various workarounds provided by the "usbinit" boot option.

+**NOTE**: Hot-plugging is not currently supported by the Memtest86+ USB drivers.
+When using these, your USB keyboard should be plugged in before running Memtest86+ and should remain plugged in throughout the test.

 ## Operation

 Once booted, Memtest86+ will initialise its display, then pause for a few